jnel-221/writin-read-mes/README.md

 ## Questions

 Questions?
-Please send an [email](jennifer.nelson242@gmail.com).
-Feel free to check out additional projects at [my GitHub profile](https://github.com/jnel-221)
+You can reach me by email at jennifer.nelson242@gmail.com.
+Feel free to check out additional projects at [my GitHub profile](https://github.com/jnel-221).

 [Back to Table of Contents](#table-of-contents)